-Featured below is a portion of the feedback I have received over the last few years from colleagues across every discipline within the company.
+Featured below is a portion of the feedback I’ve received over the last few years from colleagues across every discipline within the company.
 In many ways, the positive commentary is one of the most rewarding features of a professional working environment—a good reflection of maintaining one’s course of building and maintaining great relationships with talented individuals.
 However, it’s the constructive criticism that uncovers the blind spots and allows for growth and refinement.
+Thank you.

 It’s been a pleasure to work with you very closely as a team in some of the projects this year like Fonts, Speller, SideKick, Quick Actions, etc. You are an awesome team player first.
 With designs, I have really loved your higher-level thinking of the feature - where you look at feature goals, user problems, and other details before diving into providing visuals.
 In addition, you also think a bit deeper on interaction design, which is missing in most of the designs I get.
 So this has been a big plus especially in projects like Sidekick and Quick Actions.
 Very innovative designs and thinking through deeply on areas you focus are some strengths of yours I really value a lot.
 Let’s continue to partner the rest of FY19 to ship some great experiences.